Worship with Us

 • What denomination is Cornerstone Chapel?

-Cornerstone Chapel is a "non-denominal" church that is affiliated with the United Pentecostal Church International (UPCI).
-We are a Spirit-filled church that knows that God delivers from sin those that seek him.
-You can find more information on the UPCI at www.upci.org.
+Cornerstone Chapel is a "non-denominal" church which means that we are a pastor led church.
+We are Spirit-filled believers that knows that God delivers from sin those that seek him.

 • What is Pentecost?